Approach To islam (peaceful surrender)

 “In al-Ghazali’s view, this arrogant and intolerant attitude deprecated and impoverished Islamic thinking, and denied Islam its universalism and humanism.
 Rather tellingly, al-Ghazali claimed that the modern Ahl al-Hadith, or Wahhabis, trapped Islam in an arid and harsh environment in which the earmarks of a humanist civilization were clearly absent.”
 (The Great Theft: Wrestling Islam From The Extremists, 90-91)

-We do not deny there are good pieces of wisdom in the traditions, but we cannot discount the fact that the people listening to Muhammad were living their own lives with their own sets of prejudices/biases/strengths/weaknesses, who chose to remember this or the other of what Muhammad said and did.
-Even if the chain of transmission is sound, we cannot discount the context of transmission and collection.
+I do not deny there are good pieces of wisdom in the traditions, but I cannot discount the fact that the people listening to Muhammad were living their own lives with their own sets of prejudices/biases/strengths/weaknesses, who chose to remember this or the other of what Muhammad said and did.
+Even if the chain of transmission is sound, I cannot discount the context of transmission and collection.
 Again, Abou El Fadl, in Speaking in God’s Name, after a lengthy discussion around the various interpretive communities surrounding the Qur’an, turns his focus to the Prophetic tradition.

 “For a Muslim who accepts the authoritativeness of the Prophet’s commands, the issue becomes distilling the authorial core that, in fact, can relate back to the Prophet.
 Assuming that one can do so — assuming that the Prophetic core is recognizable and reachable — then the same analysis that applies to the qur’an will be pertinent for the Sunnah.
 If I sincerely believe that the interpretive community was in error in understanding the Prophet’s injunctions, as a matter of conscience, I am obliged to dissent.
 Nevertheless, I believe that in the vast majority of traditions, this Prophetic core is unreachable.
 In the vast majority of traditions, the different forms of authorship are thoroughly intermingled with the Prophetic authorship, and it is practically impossible to differentiate between the various authorial voices.
 It must be emphasized that I am not talking about the authenticity of the traditions — I am not claiming that the vast majority of Prophetic traditions are apocryphal.
 I am arguing that since the Prophet was a human being who, unlike God, is subject to mundane historical processes, his legacy cannot exist outside the context of human mediation and the human authorial process” (109).